walkjivefly/LOC-Extension/README.md

 ### Download
 You can download the current version of the LOC Extension here [0.1.0](https://github.com/walkjivefly/LOC-Extension/releases/tag/v0.1.0)

-The LOC extension has been submitted for approval at the [LibreOffice Extension Center](https://extensions.libreoffice.org/extensions/loc-extension-for-libreoffice-calc).
+The LOC extension is also available at the [LibreOffice Extension Center](https://extensions.libreoffice.org/extensions/loc-extension-for-libreoffice-calc).

 **NOTE**: The extension itself is LOC.oxt.
 The example .ods worksheet demonstrates how to use the extension.